Information for Ukrainian refugees

 Public transport

-When you arrive in the Netherlands, the Dutch Railways [Nederlandse Spoorwegen, NS] is providing free transport if you show your Ukrainian passport, or have a German, Belgian, French, or Austrian train ticket which is less than 24 hours old.
-Read more about how public transport in the Netherlands works at www.refugeehelp.nl/public-transport.
+When you arrive in the Netherlands, the Dutch Railways (Nederlandse Spoorwegen (NS)) provides free transport if you show your Ukrainian passport and a German, Belgian, French, or Austrian train ticket which is less than 24 hours old.
+Read more about how public transport in the Netherlands works at refugeehelp.nl/public-transport.

 Are you 66 years old or older?
 Then you can take the tram and bus for free in the province of Utrecht.
-For more information and registration, visit www.gratisreizenouderen.nl.
+For more information and registration, visit the province's website.

 Driving license

-You can read more about driving licences, driving cars in the Netherlands and the tax you have to pay on this web page of www.refugeehelp.nl/car-license.
-Anyone who has a valid Ukrainian driving license and comes to live in the Netherlands can drive in the Netherlands as long as they are covered by the Temporary Protection Directive Ukrain.
+You can read more about driving licences, driving cars in the Netherlands and the tax you have to pay on this web page of refugeehelp.nl/car-and-driving-licence.
+Anyone who has a valid Ukrainian driving licence and comes to live in the Netherlands can drive in the Netherlands as long as they are covered by the Temporary Protection Directive Ukraine.

-This does not apply if you have a driving license from 3rd country.
-If you have a third-country driving license and the Temporary Protection Directive Ukraine continues to apply to you, you cannot have your driving license converted.
+This does not apply if you have a driving licence from a third country.
+If you have a third-country driving licence and the Temporary Protection Directive Ukraine continues to apply to you, you cannot have your driving licence converted.
 We are working on a solution and will post any new information here as soon as it is available.

 Language classes

-You can take Dutch language classes in several ways:
+You can take Dutch language lessons in several ways:

-If you have an income so you can take a paid course, check these options:
+If you have an income so you can take a paid course, check out these options:

 Relocation

-• If a refugee is staying at a reception center, notify your location manager or community coach and they will help you.
+• If you are staying at a reception centre, notify your location manager of community coach and they will help you.

-• If you are staying with a host family and are moving to another address within Amersfoort or are moving abroad, mail burgerzaken@amersfoort.nl.
-If you receive living allowance from the municipality, you should also mail leefgeld@amersfoort.nl.
+• If you are staying with a host family and are moving within Amersfoort or leaving for a foreign country, please report this via Reporting your move.
+Don't have a DigiD?
+Then make an appointment with civil affairs.
+If you receive living allowance from the municipality, you can also email leefgeld@amersfoort.nl.
 Give your BSN, name and address where you are registered in the BRP of Amersfoort of all family members who move.
 And if you move within Amersfoort, you also provide your new address.

-• Do not forget to tell your child's school that your child will no longer be attending because you are relocating.
-Mail for children aged 4-10 years old aanmelden.oekraine@meerkring.nl and for young people aged 11 and over at secondary school mail opvangvo@hetelement.eu
+Do not forget to tell your child's school that your child will no longer be attending because you are relocating.
+Mail for children aged 4-10 years to aanmelden.oekraine@meerkring.nl and for young people aged 11 and over at secondary school to opvangvo@hetelement.eu.

 Moving to another municipality in the Netherlands